camilamiz/pokemon-of-the-day/README.md

 # pokemon-of-the-day

-This app was developed for study purposes.
+This mobile app was developed for study purposes using Android Studio.

 It uses the [Pokémon api](https://pokeapi.co/) to retrieve some Pokémon information and load their images via url.